KatyRoffe/reading-notes/class-03.md

 #### Definition lists
 * set of terms and their definitions
-* uses the `<dl>` element with the `<dt>` element used to contain the *definition term* and the `<dd>` element used to contain the defintion
+* uses the `<dl>` element with the `<dt>` element used to contain the *definition term* and the `<dd>` element used to contain the definition

 #### Nested Lists
 * sublists can be nested within the main list
 * simply add another set of `<ul>` and `<li>` under the appropriate item (for example, in a list about types of desserts, under the list item "pie" could be another list for types of pie)

 ## Chapter 13 :: Boxes
 CSS treats each HTML elements as though it belongs in its own box.
-The appearances of these boxes can be motified through use of:
+The appearances of these boxes can be modified through use of:
 * changing the dimensions
 * setting padding or margins
 * adding borders